david-cortes/hpfrec/README.md

 The constructor for HPF allows some parameters to make it run faster (if you know what you're doing): these are `allow_inconsistent_math=True`, `full_llk=False`, `stop_crit='diff-norm'`, `reindex=False`, `verbose=False`.
 See the documentation for more details.

 Using stochastic variational inference, which fits the data in smaller batches containing all the user-item interactions only for subsets of users, might converge in fewer iterations (epochs), but the results tend be slightly worse.

-## Troubleshooting

-* Package uses only one CPU core: make sure that your C compiler supports OpenMP (both Visual Studio and GCC do in default installations, but with MinGW you might need additional modules).
-* Error with `vcvarsall.bat`: see installation instructions (you need to configure your Python installation to use Visual Studio and set the correct paths to libraries).
-If you are using Python 2, try installing under a Python 3 environment instead and the problem might disappear.
-* Parameters turn to NaN: you might have run into an unlucky parmeter initialization.
-Try using a different random seed, or changing the number of latent factors (`k`).
-If passing `reindex=False`, try changing to `reindex=True`.

-The package has only been tested under Python 3.6.

 ## References
 * [1] Gopalan, Prem, Jake M. Hofman, and David M. Blei.
 "Scalable Recommendation with Hierarchical Poisson Factorization."
 UAI.
 2015.